 Using Muriatic Acid

-Muriatic acid is about 30% hydrochloric acid, making it an exceptionally dangerous household chemical, it should only be used by the typical do-it-yourselfer as a last resort, and then only outside.
-If you must use it to remove efflorescence, you can apply a weak solution of acid and water on bare masonry to make it ready to accept a new paint coat.
+Muriatic acid is about 30% hydrochloric acid making it an exceptionally dangerous household chemical.
+It should only be used by the typical do-it-yourselfer as a last resort and then only outside.
+If you must use it to remove efflorescence, apply only the weakest solution possible on bare masonry to make it ready to accept a new paint coat.
 Don't use muriatic acid on painted surfaces, use vinegar instead.

-Be very careful when using this acid solution, it is extremely corrosive and will burn everything it touches, including: your clothes, skin, and eyes.
-Even a minor splash of the acid solution can do permanent damage, so wear long sleeves, rubber gloves, eye protection, and a respirator to keep fumes from burning your nose and lungs.
-Don't remove your protective gear until you have finishing the acid treatment and cleanup afterward.
+Be very careful when using this acid solution, it is extremely corrosive and will burn everything it touches including: your clothes, skin, and eyes.
+Even a minor splash of the acid solution can do permanent damage so wear long sleeves, rubber gloves, eye protection, and a respirator to keep fumes from burning your nose and lungs.
+Don't remove your protective gear until you have finished the acid treatment and cleanup afterward.

 Read the label instructions for the product you are using.
 As a general rule, diluted the acid to about 10% for etching and treating efflorescence.
 Use plastic containers and tools for mixing and applying the solution.
 Dilute by carefully adding the acid to water in a plastic bucket, DON'T ADD WATER TO A POOL OF MURIATIC ACID, this can cause it to bubble up and emit noxious fumes.